sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 **Debayering to OpenEXR.** VFX pulls should be debayered from the original RAW camera files and exported in the ACES file interchange format (ACES2065-1) with PIZ lossless compression.

  - Resolution: UHD 4k is the maximum resolution we can accomidate at this time.
- - naming: File sequences must have a dot (.) delimiter before and after the numbering.<br>
+ - Naming Syntax: File sequences must have a dot (.) delimiter before and after the numbering.<br>
      RIGHT: File_name.0001.exr
      WRONG: File_name0001.exr
  - Format: OpenEXR 16-bit half float